thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 * the API server, our point of entry for everything.
 It's over REST so we could write our own client to communicate with it.
 * core services, scheduler / controller manager for example
-* * scheduler decides on what node pods will be spun up.
+  * scheduler decides on what node pods will be spun up.
+    * it uses the PodSpec to decide this.
 * * controller manager manages the threads which report the actual state of the cluster
+    * also signals the controllers to update the actual state when it doesn't match the desired state
 * etcd, a distributed highly available keystore. the db of kubernetes
+  * b+tree, key/value store
+  * no entry is edited, values are always appended to the end, previous copies are then marked for future removal by a compaction process
+* cloud-controller-manager, a relatively new manager which interacts with cloud providers

 **Nodes** in a cluster are the machines (VMs, physical servers, etc) that run our apps.
 The master controls each node.
 A node needs a **container runtime**.
 Docker is the most popular with Kubernetes.
-It supports rkt also and will support any engines which conform to the Open Container Initiative reference spec. has kubelet, the node-agent and kube-proxy, a necessary network component which allows user traffic into the node.
+It supports rkt also and will support any engines which conform to the Open Container Initiative reference spec. has kubelet, the node-agent, talks with the container engine to ensure all containers that should be running actually are. and kube-proxy, a necessary network component which allows user traffic into the node.
+It does this using iptables, but that may have been superceded by ipvs
 It has a built in load balancer
+Supervisord monitors the kublet and docker engine processes and restarts them if there are crashes.

 **Minikube** is a Kubernetes distribution, which enables us to run a single node cluster inside a VM on a workstation for dev & test
 The **Kubernetes API** provides and abstraction of the Kubernetes concepts by wrapping them into objects / resources